This article may contain affiliate links, please read my affiliate disclosure for more information

-One of the trickiest colours to mix in a landscape painting is green and it’s one that causes artists the most problems.
-Mix your greens right and they can look amazing and vibrant but get the wrong and they can look acidic and harsh.
+One of the trickiest colors to mix in a landscape painting is green, and it causes artists the most problems with many artists.
+Mix your greens right; they can look unique and vibrant but get wrong and can look acidic, artificial and harsh.

 Why are Greens so Difficult to Get Right?

-When you look at greens in the landscape there are so many different hues but when it comes to getting that information down on canvas in can be very difficult to get right.
+When you look at greens in the landscape, there are so many different hues but when it comes to getting that information down on the canvas in can be very difficult to get it right.
 But why is it so difficult to get the right green?
 Part of the reason is that your eyes can trick you.
-For example you may think the green on a distant hill you are seeing is really green when in fact it’s lost a lot of its chroma and vibrancy.
+For example, you may think the green on a distant hill you are seeing is really green when in fact, it’s lost a lot of its chroma and vibrancy.

 Greens don’t travel well over long distances, so for example a green on a distant hill will have lost most of its chroma (saturation) by the time it gets to your eye.
 Distant greens are more desaturated, but without understanding this combined with our eyes tricking us means we can end up mixing a green that is way too saturated on our palette.

-Green is a colour that is difficult to get right full stop.
-Too much of the wrong shade of green can be a massive distraction in your composition if you’re not careful, but get them right and they can look amazing.
+Green is a color that is difficult to get right full stop.
+Too much of the wrong shade of green can be a massive distraction in your composition if you’re not careful, but get them right, and they can look amazing.

 Tips for Mixing Green